derektypist/js-calculator/README.md

 ## Features

-This calculator has 19 buttons.
-10 number keys, 6 operations (add, subtract, multiply, divide, percent and change sign - positive to negative and negative to positive), equals key, decimal key and clear key.
+This calculator has 20 buttons.
+10 number keys, 6 operations (add, subtract, multiply, divide, percent and change sign - positive to negative and negative to positive), equals key, decimal key, settings key and clear key.

+## Testing

+Ensure that the user stories have been met.

 ## Technologies

-This project uses HTML5, CSS3, Bootstrap 4.4.1, jQuery 3.4.1 and Bignumbers (available at https://www.jsdelivr.com/package/npm/mathjs).
+This project uses HTML5, CSS3, Bootstrap 4.4.1, jQuery 3.4.1 and MathJS 6.6.1 (available at https://www.jsdelivr.com/package/npm/mathjs).

+## Deployment

+This project is deployed on [GitHub Pages](https://derektypist.github.io/js-calculator) at the master branch.

 ## Credits